usc-isi-i2/datamart/query_api.md

     - `date_published`: an __object__ specifying when a dataset is published, with fields `after` and `before`, each is a __string__ for a date. (http://schema.org/datePublished)
         _(inclusive for both `after` and `before`)_.
     - `url`: an __array of string__ of the URLs of a dataset. (http://schema.org/url)
-  - `required_variables` (optional): contains an __array of object__, each object will represent a [varaible](#*variable) that is required in the matching datasets.
+  - `required_variables` (optional): contains an __array of object__, each object will represent a [variable](#*variable) that is required in the matching datasets.
 All variables in the 'required_variables' set must be match by at least one column in a matching dataset.
 It is possible that an item is matched using a combination of columns.
 For example, a temporal item with day resolution can be matched by a dataset that represents dates using multiple columns, for year, month and date.
 Typically, the 'required_variables' section is used to list columns to be used to perform a join.
-  - `desired_variables` (optional): contains an __array of object__, each object will represent a [varaible](#*variable) that is desired in the matching datasets.
+  - `desired_variables` (optional): contains an __array of object__, each object will represent a [variable](#*variable) that is desired in the matching datasets.
 The 'desired_variables' section describes the minimum set of columns that a matching dataset must have.
 A matching dataset must contain columns that match at least one of the 'desired_variables'.
 Typically, the 'desired_variables' are used to specify columns that will be used for augmentation.
   - *variable: an __object__, with a required key `type` whose value is one of [`temporal_entity`, `geospatial_entity`, `dataframe_columns`, `generic_entity`]:
     1. `temporal_entity`: describe columns containing temporal information.
           - `type`: "temporal_entity"